 Theodolite works by the combined mechanism of optical plummets also referred to as the plumb bobs, a spirit or the bubble level and the graduated circles to determine the vertical and horizontal angles.
 The optical plummets or the plumb bobs ensure that the theodolite is placed as close to exactly vertical above the point of the survey.
 The spirit level ensures that the theodolite is exactly levelled to the horizontal.
 Two types of graduated circles are provided namely the vertical graduated circle and horizontal graduated circle for measuring the angles.

-Parts of a Theodolite
+Parts of a Theodolite in Surveying

 A theodolite consists of a small telescope that is mounted on it.
 The telescope consists of sight on the top of it that is used to align the target.
 The theodolite also consists of a focusing knob that is used to make the object clear.
 The telescope of the theodolite is fitted with an eyepiece that the user looks through to find the target being sighted.